tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * Rails is handy and comes with a bunch of generators to spit out boilerplate code
+  * You can even create your own generators

 * We can run the model generator, specifying the model to be called `TaskGroup`